Wagener woman missing for two weeks; Aiken County Sheriff's Office continues search

 School administrators told police they were unaware as to why the children were not at the school, the report said.

-Police have not been able to reach Anderson and Berry phone's and both phones went to voicemail when called, the report said.
+Deputies with the Aiken County Sheriff's Office have not been able to reach Anderson and Berry's phones, and both phones go to voicemail when called, the report said.

 Police spoke with Anderson's landlord, who said he had last spoken with her on Aug.
 20 and hasn't heard anything from her since, the report said.